Examine functions and changes

 • samba.utils.argparser is similar to Python’s argparse library, but intended for requirements particular to SambaFlow.

 parse_app_args enables argument parsing supporting the SambaFlow execution modes (compile, run, test, measure performance).
-Users can define their own arguments and pass those into SambaFlow.
+Users can define their own arguments and pass those to SambaFlow.

 • sambaflow.samba.utils.common